open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-group-for-a-procurementprojectlot">Get the lot group for the ProcurementProjectLot</a>, map to its `.maximumValue.amount` and map `currencyID` to its `maximumValue.currency`.
+[Get the lot group for the ProcurementProjectLot](operations.md#get-the-lot-group-for-a-procurementprojectlot), map to its `.maximumValue.amount` and map `currencyID` to its `maximumValue.currency`.

 ```xml
 <cac:RequestedTenderTotal>